mustafamelihcetin/Eye-detecion/README.md

 git clone https://github.com/mustafamelihcetin/Eye-detection.git

-csharp
-Copy code

 2. Change into the project directory:

-cd eye-detection-system
+cd Eye-detection

-markdown
-Copy code

 ## Usage

-1. Run the `eye_detection.py` script:
+1. Run the `main.py` script:

-python eye_detection.py
+python main.py

-css
-Copy code

 This will start the eye detection system and open a window showing the video stream with green rectangles around detected eyes.